andrei-cerbulescu/crafty-reverse-proxy/readme.md

 internal_port = crafty port
 external_ip = reverse proxy ip
 external_port = reverse proxy port
+timeout = the timeout when the server will be shutdown after it is empty auto_shutdown = enable or disable the auto shutdown when empty

 For docker compose, the ip is the container's name.
 Make sure you expose the ports of the craftyreverseproxy in your docker-compose.